Skip to content

 Underweight government bonds

-• We believe longer-term market expectations for Fed policy easing are too optimistic.
+• Strong growth is challenging longer-term market expectations for Fed easing, in our view.
 Elsewhere, central bank rhetoric has become more hawkish recently.

 • Fiscal deficits are widening in major economies, as governments increase spending or cut taxes to stimulate growth.
 Consequent yield effects make us selective on duration.